March 14, 2003

 Fredom Fry Martyrdom

 In my fantasy, President Bush raises a troubled brow to the nation.
 "Good evening, my fellow Americans," he begins.
 "This is a sorrowful occasion for our country.
 A woman who was exercising her Constitutional right to free speech has been attacked by a fellow American.
-Now, I understand that this woman did not agree with much of this administration's policy, and I understand that she expounded upon this at length on her website that nobody important read.
+Now, I understand that this woman did not agree with much of this administration's policy.
 In short, she was a rabidly anti-freedom-fry left-wing nut.
 But even sadly misguided Americans love their country.
-Yes, there are many ways to be a patriot, and reasonable people can disagree on how best to handle the very complex issues now facing our nation, but we here in the United States do not punish and repress dissent.
+Reasonable people can disagree on how best to handle the very complex issues now facing our nation, but we here in the United States do not punish and repress dissent.
 Perhaps this hasn't been very clear lately.
-Let me repeat.
-We tolerate free speech and welcome different opinions in this administration.
-We expect American citizens to express their differences without resort to physical violence.

-I am saddened by the loss (wow I guess I do have to die for the fantasy to work) of one passionate, thoughtful American at the hands of an equally passionate, larger, and less mentally stable patriot.
-I urge that as events gather force and steamroll right over you, that everyone take the time to count to ten before engaging in strenuous exercises of free speech.
-We will, reluctantly, but with great fanfare, prosecute any patriots who thwap dissenting elements with large flags, stuff those same large flags in opponent's mouths, or intentionally trip peace marchers with toothpick weapons of large dimensions disguised as flags.
+I am saddened by the loss (wow I guess I do have to die for the fantasy to work) of one passionate American at the hands of an equally passionate, larger, and less mentally stable patriot.
+I urge that, as events gather force and steamroll right over you, everyone take the time to count to ten before engaging in strenuous exercises of free speech.

 To lower the domestic collateral damage of the war I most emphatically have not yet decided to wage, I have instructed the Longworth Office Building cafeteria to change their menu to reflect our tolerance for all points of view by serving "potato fries" and "yummy egg toast."